mgechev/blog.mgechev.com/_drafts/parsing-binary-data-protocol-javascript.markdown

 ### Handling binary data in JavaScript

-There're a few primitives we're going to use: [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer), [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray), [Blob](https://developer.mozilla.org/en/docs/Web/API/Blob).
+There are a few primitives we're going to use: [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer), [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) and [Blob](https://developer.mozilla.org/en/docs/Web/API/Blob).

 > The ArrayBuffer object is used to represent a generic, fixed-length raw binary data buffer.
 You can not directly manipulate the contents of an ArrayBuffer; instead, you create one of the typed array objects or a DataView object which represents the buffer in a specific format, and use that to read and write the contents of the buffer.